All About Mental Health Counselors

 - Guide clients in the development of skills or strategies for dealing with their problems.

 - Maintain confidentiality of records relating to clients’ treatment.

-Mental Health Counselors state the following job skills are important in their day-to-day work.
+When polled, Mental Health Counselors say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Speaking: Talking to others to convey information effectively.

 Service Orientation: Actively looking for ways to help people.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.